-6.1.1 Subject to 6.1.2, where either the Discipline Chairman has imposed a penalty pursuant to paragraph 3.4 a) above or a breach of the Code of Conduct has been proved at a Disciplinary
+- 7.1. where either the League Committee has imposed a penalty pursuant to paragraph 4.4 a) above or a breach of the Code of Conduct has been proved at a Disciplinary Hearing, a player or club shall have the right of appeal.
+Where a player and his club are appealing in relation to the same incident, they must do so separately. - 7.2.
+There shall be no right of appeal against a minimum ban imposed by the League Committee for a Level 1 or 2 offence save on the grounds of mistaken identity, misrepresentation or (where the breach was reported by the umpire(s) under 2 above) failure of the umpire(s) to follow the procedures in Paragraph 2 above. - 7.3.
+A notice of appeal setting out the grounds must be given in within seven days of the decision of the League Secretary, together with a deposit of £100 if the appeal is by a player or £150 if the appeal is by a club.
+Where no grounds of appeal are set out (i.e. failure to follow process), the League Secretary (or deputy) will reject such appeals.
+No new evidence can be introduced by clubs. - 7.4.
+If a notice of appeal is given, the penalty shall not take effect pending the hearing of the Appeal, which shall take place as soon as is practicable and in any event within 14 days of receipt of notice of the appeal.

-- Hearing, a player or club shall have the right of appeal.
-Where a player and his club are appealing in relation to the same incident, they must do so separately. - 6.1.2 There shall be no right of appeal against a minimum ban imposed by the Discipline Chairman for a Level 1 or 2 offence save on the grounds of mistaken identity, misrepresentation or (where the breach was reported by the umpire(s) under 2 above) failure of the umpire(s) to follow the procedures in Paragraph 2 above. - 6.2.
-A notice of appeal setting out the grounds must be given in writing to the Discipline Chairman within seven days of the decision of the Discipline Chairman or the Disciplinary Panel as the case maybe, together with a deposit of £100 if the appeal is by a player or £250 if the appeal is by a club. - 6.3.
-If a notice of appeal is given, the penalty shall not take effect pending the hearing of the Appeal, which shall take place as soon as is practicable and in any event within 14 days of receipt of notice of the appeal. - 6.4.
-The Appeal shall be by way of a new hearing before a different Panel.
-The Appeal Panel shall be appointed by the Discipline Chairman or, in the case of an appeal against a penalty imposed by the Discipline Chairman, the Chairman or Secretary of the League and shall consist of not less than three persons and not more than five persons drawn from a list approved by the League's Management Committee.
-None of the Panel should be connected with the individual or the club or their opponents, or a club which might directly benefit from any disciplinary action or have been a member of the original Disciplinary Panel. - 6.5.
-The player or club shall have the same entitlements as set out in 4.4 above. - 6.6.
-If the player or club is to have representation present at the hearing then the details of that representation must be given to the Discipline Chairman not less than 7 days before the date of the hearing. - 6.7.
-Non-attendance at a hearing of the Appeals Panel by the appellant club or person without good and valid reason for such non-attendance will automatically result in forfeiture of their right of appeal and of their deposit. - 6.8.
-The Appeals Panel may confirm, vary or reverse the decision of the Discipline Chairman (in relation to an appeal against a penalty imposed by him under 3.4 a)) or the Disciplinary Panel (in relation to an appeal against a decision of that Panel) and it shall have the power to increase the penalty and award costs of the Appeal hearing and forfeit the whole or part of the deposit.
-Decisions of the Appeal Panel shall be by majority vote; where necessary, the Chairman shall have a casting vote. - 6.9.
-The decision of the Appeals Panel or, if no appeal, of the Discipline Chairman or Disciplinary Panel, shall be final and binding.
+- 7.5.
+The Appeal shall be by way of a new hearing before the Appeal Panel (Trustees and League Chairman).
+None of the Panel should relate to the individual or the club or their opponents, or a club which might directly benefit from any disciplinary action or have been a member of the original decision makers. - 7.6.
+The player or club shall have the same entitlements as set out in 5.4 above. - 7.7.
+If the player or club is to have representation present at the hearing, then the details of that representation must be given to the League Secretary not less than 7 days before the date of the hearing. - 7.8.
+Non-attendance at a hearing of the Appeals Panel by the appellant club or person without good and valid reason for such non-attendance will automatically result in forfeiture of their right of appeal and of their deposit. - 7.9.
+The Appeals Panel may confirm, vary or reverse the decision of the disciplinary hearing outcome and it shall have the power to increase the penalty and award costs of the Appeal hearing and forfeit the whole or part of the deposit.
+Decisions of the Appeal Panel shall be by majority vote; where necessary, the Chairman shall have a casting vote. - 7.10.
+The decision of the Appeals Panel hearing is final and binding unless a motion to call an EGM is received with 5 days of receipt of decision and will be accompanied by a deposit of £150.